 Position of the smoke outlet

 When you are choosing where to put your fire, you need to think about the smoke outlet.
 The ideal pipe is vertical, high enough, thermally insulated and topped off with a cover: it should be round with the right diameter, and the inside should be smooth.
 The pipe is preferably integrated in the building so it isn’t cooled down by the outside air: an outdoor smoke outlet pipe should always be insulated.
 Lastly, the chimney needs to be swept once a year.

 Distribution of heat and view of the fire

 The position of your fire will have a significant impact on what you see of the fire, the radius of heat that you will feel, and how the heat is distributed.
 A stove will distribute the heated air locally, while a built-in fire may distribute the heated air via pipes to rooms that are a long way away.

 Crowding your home

 Stoves are generally more compact.
 Suspended versions are also available to free up floor space.
-Built in burners and fires generally need a replica rolex larger wall or mantel.
+Built in burners and fires generally need a larger wall or mantel.
 Talk to your Stûv dealer to find out the space you need for the distribution of heat and the total size of the installation.